-However, with the shop reviews that indicate your brand's customer service, you'll want to make these easily accessible - never give your site's visitors a reason to leave your website, even if it is to research your company.
-Therefore, they should be accessible on (almost) every page of your online shop.
+However, with the shop reviews that indicate your brand's customer service, you'll want to make these easily accessible throughout your website - never give your site's visitors a reason to leave your website, even if it is to research your company.

 One thing is for sure.
-You'll want shoppers to have easy access to the reviews.
+You'll want shoppers to have easy access to those customer reviews.
 One way of displaying shop reviews is to use a reviews widget.
 This usually shows the average score and a randomly selected comment.
 By clicking on the widget, customers are taken to the customer review profile and are offered an overview of all the reviews there.

 Clicking on the Trustbadge expands it and gives shoppers access to shop reviews as well as your other trust elements (i.e. the Trustmark and Buyer Protection) (Source: Futureshop.co.uk)

-Good reviews need the best possible placement on the site if they are going to have an effect.
+Good reviews need the best possible placement on your site if they are going to have an effect.
 A widget can remain (minimised) on the screen constantly for easy access.

 However, they mustn’t cause a distraction from your offer.
 At Trusted Shops, some of the most favoured solutions include the placement of widgets on the homepage's sidebar or in the footer of the website.